ellenyyu/luigi-examples/README.md

 # Luigi Examples

 This repo contains minimum working examples using Spotify's luigi.
+The idea here is to enable a quick grasp of the technology.

 ## Example 1